2019-2020 Undergraduate & Graduate Catalog

 Aging and Adult Life Minor

-This minor is designed to appeal to those students whose major academic preparation is in any field that may work with older populations.
+The minor is designed to appeal to students whose major academic preparation is in any field that may work with older populations.
 Examples include sociology, psychology, social work, business, education, nursing, public administration, biology, economics, political science, health sciences, or recreation.

 Requirements for a Minor in Aging and Adult Life